The Perfect 2- or 3-Day San Juan Islands Itinerary

-- On Airbnb, a couple options catch my eye: this mountain cabin that looks perfect for a writers retreat, this cozy cottage with breathtaking water views, and – let’s just call it what it is – this hobbit house that I might literally never leave.
-(Get $40 off your first Airbnb booking by clicking this link before starting your reservation.)
+- For vacation rentals, a couple of options catch my eye: this gorgeous modern home has plenty of space, this huge home with room for the whole family, and – let’s just call it what it is – this hobbit house that I might literally never leave.

-For most travelers, visiting San Juan and/or Orcas islands are as much as they want to see of the San Juan islands.
-Lopez Island is less visited and thus more local, and as you’ll see first hand.
+For most travelers, visiting San Juan and/or Orcas island is enough for a San Juan Islands weekend trip.
+Lopez Island is less visited and thus more local, and as you’ll see firsthand.
 You can wander through Lopez Village or cycle along Lopez’s easy, flat roads to one of the wineries and farms for a tasting tour.

-As mentioned, one of the most popular activities on Lopez Island is cycling, and it’s paired best with a destination: Lopez Island Vineyard & Winery has delicious local wines, in search of a geocaching spot, or through historic Lopez Village.
+As mentioned, one of the most popular activities on Lopez Island is cycling.
+It’s best “paired with a destination: Lopez Island Vineyard & Winery has delicious local wines, in search of a geocaching spot, or through historic Lopez Village.

 Where to Stay on Lopez Island